Payments Dictionary

 Bank Transfer

-A bank transfer is a general term used to represent a wide range of payments that are credit transfers: such as cash payments, giro-payments, and wire transfers.
+A bank transfer is a general term used to represent a wide range of payments that are credit transfers: such as cash payments and wire transfers.
 These transfers are always made through an associated bank.

 Cadence